Visual-Studio-projects/Active-Directory-Search/README.md

 # ActiveDirectorySearch
-This Active Directory Search tool was written in Visual Studio 2013 C# Windows Forms and exports the results from LDAP to csv format.
+This Active Directory Search tool was written in Visual Studio Community 2017 C# Windows Forms and exports the results from LDAP to csv format.

 <h1 align="center">
   <img src="Images/main_form.png" alt="MyApp" />